Desh Bhagat University

 Desh Bhagat University (DBU) is a private university located in Fatehgarh Sahib district in Punjab within the town of Mandi Gobindgarh.
 The university was established under The Desh Bhagat University Act, 2012 (Punjab Act No. 15 of 2013) of Punjab Legislative Assembly.
 DBU has four campuses in India at Fatehgarh Sahib, Shri Muktsar Sahib, Moga, and Chandigarh as well as an international campus in Kenya.

 Desh Bhagat University came into existence under the guidance of S. Lal Singh, a freedom fighter and an assistant of Subhas Chander Bose.

-As of 2025, Dr. Zora Singh is the Chancellor of the university and Prof. Harsh Sadawarti is the Vice-Chancellor.
+As of 2025, Dr. Zora Singh is the Chancellor of the university and Prof. (Dr.) Harsh Sadawarti is the Vice-Chancellor.

 Affiliations

 Desh Bhagat University is affiliated with the University Grants Commission (UGC).
 Desh Bhagat University is also affiliated with the Pharmacy Council of India (PCI) and the Indian Nursing Council (INC).
 Desh Bhagat University's law programmes of LLB, B.A, LLB and LLM are affiliated with the Bar Council of India (BCI).
 Desh Bhagat University is also accredited by NAAC with an A+ rank.